xHeidelberg/xHeidelberg/README.md

 <h1 align="center">Hi 👋, I'm Kris</h1>
 <h2 align="center">💫 About Me:</h2>
 I'm currently a student pursuing a Bachelor of Science in Information Technology at Mindoro State University.
-I'm passionate about learning and excited to see where this journey takes me.

 ## 🌐 Socials: